waru-emmanuel/cardGame_demo/README.md

 ## Credits

-This project was created by Brian.
+This project was created by Brian and The Byte Brigade group.
 It is inspired by classic card games and is intended for educational purposes.
+Some features were added to make it more interesting.